pbjar/Challenges/Crypto/Broadcasting/README.md

-I sent my flag to 17 of my friends!
+I sent my flag to 17 of my (imaginary) friends!